-- Development of methods, tools and techniques for knowledge based reasoning in domains of low to medium complexity - Development of methods, tools and techniques for knowledge based reasoning in complex domains and scenarios
+- Development of methods, tools and techniques for knowledge based reasoning in domains of low to medium complexity - Development of methods, tools and techniques for knowledge based reasoning in complex domains and scenarios - Intelligent algorithms for reasoning based on distributed sensing.

-- Advanced systems for multiple vehicle cooperative task and mission planning - Highly abstracted mission definition and mission/task planning algorithms for interaction and operation with untrained users;

-- Systems for operator-assisted manipulation - Systems for autonomous intervention in underwater structures - Systems for cooperative grasping and transportation of heavy objects.
+- Advanced systems for multiple vehicle cooperative task and mission planning - Highly abstracted mission definition and mission/task planning algorithms for interaction and operation with untrained users; - Systems for operator-assisted manipulation - Systems for autonomous intervention in underwater structures - Systems for cooperative grasping and transportation of heavy objects.